Click here to create your website hosting account.

 You will then develop a familiarity with the different areas of the forums, and you will start to get to know some of the individuals who post there regularly.

 If you can't obtain an answer to your question through the forums, you are welcome to email your question to me directly through the contact information displayed on the About page at this website.
-Also, SBI support are always available to answer your questions.
+Also, Solo Build It support are always available to answer your questions.

-It is important that you do not register a domain name for your website until after you have registered your account with SBI and have read the appropriate tutorials in the Action Guide.
+It is important that you do not register a domain name for your website until after you have registered your account with Solo Build It and have read the appropriate tutorials in the Action Guide.

 The above is very important, because if you register your website domain name with another domain name registrar.

 ICANN, which is the Internet authority for domain names, will make you wait for sixty days before you will be allowed to transfer your domain name to another registrar.
-For technical reasons, when you create your website account, SBI need your domain name to be registered with the domain name registration company they deal with.
+For technical reasons, when you create your website account, Solo Build It need your domain name to be registered with the domain name registration company they deal with.

 If you already own your domain name and have owned it for at least 60 days, and have not transferred the domain name to a different registrar within the past 60 days, then your domain name can be transferred.